-What I Came to Tell You, Tommy Hays’ latest novel, is a 2014 VOYA Top Shelf Pick for Fiction for Middle School Readers.
+What I Came to Tell You, Tommy Hays’ latest novel, is a 2014 VOYA Top Shelf Pick for Fiction for Middle School Readers and a 2015-16 Nominee for the North Carolina Young Adult Award.
 Written for readers from ages 10 to 100, What I Came to Tell You was a Fall 2013 Okra Pick by the Southern Independent Booksellers Alliance (SIBA) and selected for the American Booksellers Association’s 2014 ABC Best Books for Children Catalog.

 What I Came to Tell You